kubevault/prometheus-exporter/docs/guides/vault-server/vault-server.md

     vault   30m
     ```

-- Creates a `Service account` which will be used by the AppBinding for performing authentication.
+- Creates a `ServiceAccount` which will be used by the AppBinding for performing authentication.

     ```console
     $ kubectl get sa -n demo